 Even though your CFO may be happy that customers aren’t redeeming their loyalty points, your company needs to proactively monitor and manage the breakage rate as one of the barometers of the health of your loyalty program.

 Monitor the Health of Your Loyalty Program

-What is loyalty program breakage rate?
+What is a loyalty program breakage rate?

-How to calculate your breakage rate?
+How do you calculate your breakage rate?

 You can calculate your breakage rate with these three easy steps: